harshatech2012/shared-resources/archive/git-commit-guidelines.md

 A project's long-term success rests (among other things) on its maintainability, and a maintainer has few tools more powerful than his project's log.
 It's worth taking the time to learn how to care for one properly.
 What may be a hassle at first soon becomes habit, and eventually a source of pride and productivity for all involved.

-In this post, I am addressing just the most basic element of keeping a healthy commit history: how to write an individual commit message.
+In this post, I am addressing just the most basic element of keeping a healthy commit history: _how to write an individual commit message_.
 There are other important practices like commit squashing that I am not addressing here.
 Perhaps I'll do that in a subsequent post.

 Most programming languages have well-established conventions as to what constitutes idiomatic style, i.e. naming, formatting and so on.
 There are variations on these conventions, of course, but most developers agree that picking one and sticking to it is far better than the chaos that ensues when everybody does their own thing.

 A team's approach to its commit log should be no different.
 In order to create a useful revision history, teams should first agree on a commit message convention that defines at least the following three things:

-**Style.** Markup syntax, wrap margins, grammar, capitalization, punctuation.
+**Style:** Markup syntax, wrap margins, grammar, capitalization, punctuation.
 Spell these things out, remove the guesswork, and make it all as simple as possible.
 The end result will be a remarkably consistent log that's not only a pleasure to read but that actually _does get read_ on a regular basis.

-**Content.** What kind of information should the body of the commit message (if any) contain?
+**Content:** What kind of information should the body of the commit message (if any) contain?
 What should it _not_ contain?

-**Metadata.** How should issue tracking IDs, pull request numbers, etc. be referenced?
+**Metadata:** How should issue tracking IDs, pull request numbers, etc. be referenced?

 Fortunately, there are well-established conventions as to what makes an idiomatic Git commit message.
 Indeed, many of them are assumed in the way certain Git commands function.
 There's nothing you need to re-invent.
 Just follow the [seven rules](#seven-rules) below and you're on your way to committing like a pro.

-## The seven rules of a great Git commit message <a id="seven-rules"></a>
+# The seven rules of a great Git commit message <a id="seven-rules"></a>

 > _Keep in mind: [This][1] [has][2] [all][3] [been][4] [said][5] [before][6]._